 Because many of our students graduate and start their own practices, we do not operate a placement program within the ACCHS administration.
 Currently, ACCHS is working with Career Education Services to provide job placement to students who’d like to broaden their acupuncture horizons beyond self-employment.
 ECS will assist students who are looking for an acupuncture positions in other states or with larger corporations that keep acupuncturists on staff.
 TCM and acupuncture is a “put in/take out” profession, meaning what you put in is what you take out.

 Typically, after graduation, on average, a licensed acupuncturist makes between $35,000 – $45,000.
 The burden of success falls entirely on your shoulders.
 You decide how much work you want, how much you charge per visit, and how many people you see per week.
-You must have a thought out plan for establishing your professional presence and your business.
+You must have a well developed plan for establishing your professional presence and your business.
 If you steadily establish your clientele and your reputation as a health physician, your income will steadily increase.

 Normally, your cohort will be no larger than 25 people.
 At times, we split classes up into A and B groups.